crlp-jerseyldo/crlp-jerseyldo.github.io/_pages/team.md

 [laurencediver.net](https://laurencediver.net){:target="_blank"} &bull; [LinkedIn](https://www.linkedin.com/in/laurencediver/){:target="_blank"}

-Dr Laurence Diver has worked at the intersection of Rules as Code, web technologies and legal theory for a number of years.
-Most recently he was senior researcher in the 5-year project [COHUBICOL](https://cohubicol.com){:target="_blank"} (Counting as a Human Being in the Era of Computational Law), where he also co-founded the [*Journal of Cross-disciplinary Research in Computational Law*](https://journalcrcl.org){:target="_blank"} with Prof. Mireille Hildebrandt.
+I have worked at the intersection of technology, design and legal & regulation theory for close to a decade now, with my focus shifting towards Rules as Code since 2020.
+Most recently I was senior researcher in the 5-year project [COHUBICOL](https://cohubicol.com){:target="_blank"} (Counting as a Human Being in the Era of Computational Law), where I co-founded the [*Journal of Cross-disciplinary Research in Computational Law*](https://journalcrcl.org){:target="_blank"} with Prof. Mireille Hildebrandt.

-He holds PhD, LLM, and LLB degrees from the University of Edinburgh, as well as diplomas in legal practice and software development.
-Before his PhD he was a full stack web developer, a research assistant at the Universities of Edinburgh and Strathclyde, and a legal assistant at the Scottish Law Commission.
+I hold PhD, LLM, and LLB degrees from the University of Edinburgh, as well as diplomas in legal practice and software development.
+Before embarking on a PhD I was a full stack web developer, a research assistant at the Universities of Edinburgh and Strathclyde, and a legal assistant at the Scottish Law Commission.

-His work at the crossover of design, democracy and the Rule of Law is reflected in a range of [publications](https://laurencediver.net/publications-and-presentations/){:target="_blank"} and open-access book, [*Digisprudence: Code as Law Rebooted*](https://edinburghuniversitypress.com/book-digisprudence-code-as-law-rebooted.html){:target="_blank"} (Edinburgh University Press 2022).
+My work at the crossover of design, democracy and the Rule of Law is reflected in a range of [publications](https://laurencediver.net/publications-and-presentations/){:target="_blank"} and open-access book [*Digisprudence: Code as Law Rebooted*](https://edinburghuniversitypress.com/book-digisprudence-code-as-law-rebooted.html){:target="_blank"} (Edinburgh University Press 2022).

 ----